toopher/toopher.github.io/_posts/toopher-on-rails-part-1.md

 * It blocks the server, waiting for the `auth_status` to be acknowledged by the user or timeout
 * it uses the user's reported `remote_ip`, which isn't very meaningful

 The latter issue we will fix by letting the user name their terminal, which will be tracked in a cookie.
-We find "My old PC" more meaningful than "108.162.201.68" or "Chrome on Mac OS X", but the choice is yours.
+We find "My work laptop" more meaningful than "108.162.201.68" or "Chrome on Mac OS X", but the choice is yours.

 The former we will fix by moving the timeout logic to client-side JavaScript where we will periodically poll the server for the request's status.
 Note: JavaScript polling is not the only way to solve this problem.
-Other languages bring their own concurrency primitives that can be leveraged; for example, similar code in Node.js would release control to the event loop and continue polling on the server.
+For example, you could use something like [Socket.io](http://socket.io/) to effectively keep the socket open until the server responds; you could implement an authentication pending page that automatically forwards the user on after authentication; or you could create a callback that triggers the login.

 With this, you will have a basic Toopher implementation working on your Rails site.
-In the next post we will discuss how to tidy things up.
+In the next post we'll show how to convert the this minimum viable Toopher implementation into an easy-to-use, non-blocking user delight.

 Questions or comments?
 Let us know.
 We aim to please!